basecamp/kamal-skiff/README.md

 Skiff uses [Kamal](https://kamal-deploy.org) to deploy static sites using nginx with Server-Side Includes (SSI).

+Understand the why and the how in this introduction video: https://www.youtube.com/watch?v=YoabUEzpM6k

 ## Local development

 If you have a Ruby environment available, you can install Skiff globally with: